azalea/wp_img_mover/README.md

    Connect to your host via ftp.
 You may find the images in something like /wp-content/uploads

-2. Edit this script to set the correct urls / paths in lines 9-13.
+2. Edit the script `wp_img_mover.py` to set the correct urls / paths in lines 9-13.

    `srcUrlPrefix`: prefix of the original image src url, excludes the part "year/mo/imagename.jpg",